-In addition to its statutory function, Richland County is currently in the "business" of Tri-county Airport, Symons, Pine Valley and UW Platteville-Richland etc. by way of its support or ownership of facilities used in these sectors.
-Maintenance debt services expenditures associated with discretionary enterprises compete for the same levy funding as statutorily required services, and impact the county's ability to fully fund its core operations.
+In addition to its government statutory function, Richland County is currently in the "business" aviation, recreation, healthcare, and educationTri-county Airport, Symons, Pine Valley and UW Platteville-Richland by way of its support or ownership of facilities used in these sectors (Figure 1).
+Maintenance debt services expenditures associated with discretionary enterprises compete for the same levy funding as statutorily required mandatory services, and impact the county's ability to fully fund its core operations.